 What if my tenant pays rent after I file the lawsuit?

-What's the difference between an eviction and an unlawful detainer?
+What is the difference between an eviction and an unlawful detainer?